INSIGHTS INTO THE CHÂTEAU OF CHAUMONT

 Château de Chaumont à Mainsat / La Serre-Bussière-Vieille (Creuse) : façade arrière du château vue de trois quarts droite.

-Black and white postcard from the 1910s-1920s.
+Black and white postcard from the 1910s (posterior to 1903 as shown by its verso being divided into "correspondence" and "address").
 The rear facade of the château as seen from three quarters to the right.

 The basement is a masonry of small coursed polygonal blocks.
 The spire exhibits small skylights on its four sides.